rails-on-services/apartment/README.md

 in order to maintain the original gem behavior.
 This is only checked when using one of the PostgreSQL adapters.
 The original gem behavior, when running `switch` would look for the existence of the schema before switching.
 This adds an extra query on every context switch.
 While in the default simple scenarios this is a valid check, in high volume platforms this adds some unnecessary overhead which can be detected in some other ways on the application level.

 Setting this configuration value to `false` will disable the schema presence check before trying to switch the context.
+Doing so in production is highly recommended if you can ensure that the schema is always present prior to switching into it.

 ```ruby
 Apartment.configure do |config|